Edgar-Donk/frothy-brew/docs/scale/moving_current_value.rst

 The tkinter Scale has the ability to display a moving Label with the current scale value.
 One might think of a Canvas with a moving value, but we shall use an ordinary Label positioned according to the ``place`` layout manager.
-Assume that we can obtain the current Scale value.
-The main unknown is the position of the display Label for any given Scale output, this should correspond to the centre of the slider offset to be above the Scale.
-Since we already know ``rel_min`` and ``rel_max`` it should be easy to calculate.
+The current Scale value is known, the main unknown is the position of the display Label for any given Scale output, this should correspond to the centre of the slider which is offset to be above the Scale.
+Since both ``rel_min`` and ``rel_max`` are known it should be easy to calculate.

 Just as with the
 range values use a relative ``x`` value.
-As the cursor moves so the current value in the display value should change - you can always see what is required by moving the tkinter Scale.
-We could link the display label through a tkinter variable, but without special programming the display would show a float number with umpteen decimal places.
+As the cursor moves so the current value in the display value should change - check what is required by moving the tkinter Scale.
 To keep the display label updated use the ``command`` option on the
 Scale, this calls up a function that calculates the relative ``x`` and simultaneously sets the display labels position and actual display value.
+Otherwise linking the display label through a tkinter variable, but would show a float number with umpteen decimal places.
 Every slider movement triggers the function, so a continuously moving and changing display results.
 Link the SpinBox and
 Scale through a tkinter variable, then adjust the Spinbox's size to limit the